We may earn money or products from the companies mentioned in this post. Merci!

 Fresh rabbit meat has become rather expensive and is generally found in high end supermarkets such as Whole Foods®.
 Markets such as Wegmans® carry D’Artagnan packaged meat products.

-I drive to Maryland on a regular basis and one of their Giant® food stores has set aside about 18 inches of their meat counter exclusively for D’Artagnan products: pâtés of all types, game meats including prime rib of buffalo, duck magrets, specialty sausages and rabbit!
+I drive to Maryland on a regular basis and one of their Giant® food stores has set aside about 3 feet of their meat counter exclusively for D’Artagnan products: pâtés of all types, game meats including prime rib of buffalo, duck magrets, specialty sausages and rabbit!

 That’s where I found mine.
 At Giant®, I paid a little over $22.00 for a whole rabbit that weighed just under 3 pounds.
 I look at this purchase as a rare treat.